Tortel/SysLog/Readme.md

 ## Note about Root Access

-Even with granting the READ_LOGS permission to the app via adb, it may still not be possible to get all logs without root access on Android 4.2 or higher.
+Even with granting the READ_LOGS permission to the app via adb, it may still not be possible to get all logs without root access.
 The only logs that should work after granting permisssions are logcat and radio logs - the rest may still be restricted.